keeganmjgreen/Energy-Renewables-ClimateChange/posts.md

 ### As our homes start to depend more on electricity, our electrical services will need to be upgraded.

-<p>As we rely less and less on fossil fuels like natural gas and propane for heating and cooking, the capacity of our apartment buildings and houses’ connection to the electrical grid will need to <b>at least double</b>.</p>
+<p>As we rely less and less on fossil fuels like natural gas and propane for heating and cooking, the capacity of our apartment buildings and houses’ connections to the electrical grid will need to <b>at least double</b>.</p>

 ## Post 20